 An optimized supply chain is supposed to do more with less.
-It calls for more throughput, more efficiency, more savings, less transit time, through lesser laxity, and with the least amount of resources utilized in the process.
+It calls for more throughput, more efficiency, more savings, and less transit time through lesser laxity and optimum utilization of resources.

-While most supply chain professionals live by this litany, they limit its scope to the consignments they're shipping and the warehouses they manage, never the reusable pallets they're shipping on.
+While most supply chain professionals live by this litany, they limit its scope to the consignments they're shipping and the warehouses they manage, but never on the reusable pallets they're shipping on.

 That, my friend, is the question.

-Every guide on supply chain best practices talks about accounting for factors in a supply chain that cause asset losses, delays in delivery, and are responsible for damage in transit.
+Every guide on supply chain best practices talks about accounting for factors in the supply chain that cause asset losses, delays in delivery, and damage in transit.

-Yet, the management of reusable supply chain assets and returnable packaging such as crates, totes, cages, as well as returnable load carriers such as pallets and containers which are part of the same supply chain — that are supposed to help carry your goods safely — are rarely afforded the same consideration.
+Yet, the management of reusable supply chain assets such as crates, totes, cages, and returnable load carriers such as pallets and containers that are part of the same supply chain and are supposed to help carry your goods safely are rarely afforded the same consideration.

 It is not that supply chain professionals consider pallets insignificant.
 On the contrary, they understand its high strategic importance when running an uninterrupted supply chain.